shaurya2109/pg-backend/UserDocumentation.md

    - ```java -jar ./target/pocketgrocer-1.0-jar-with-dependencies.jar```
 ### How to use the system
 After the two commands above are executed, and the jar file is run, `server.java` runs.
 The localhost can be accessed at `localhost:4567` in your browser of choice.
-In order to interact with the frontend part of the project as well, please refer to ___ and the repository's run and build instructions as well.
+In order to interact with the frontend part of the system as well, please refer to [the frontend github repo](https://github.com/libbyk000/pocket-grocer) and the repository's User and Developer Guidelines. instructions as well.
 In order to make sure the connection is successful after running and building, in your localhost url, type `/hello` after the port number and hit enter.
 This will call our hello endpoint that will display 'hello' on your screen.
 For more information regarding the endpoints available, refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1rmU_KVO2o5DR8Hg_9x49V4n4ijTAwP74im51zqhfkEI/edit?ts=608f346d#gid=0) as well as the 'How to test the software' section in the [developer guidelines](DeveloperDocumentation.md)